iPrysyazhnyuk/SwiftNetworker/README.md

     .request()
 ```

-Upload photo?
+Upload photo or other Data?
 Easy, just create `NetworkerFile` and pass it as param to Router:
 ```swift
 let photoFile = NetworkerFile(image: UIImage(),
                               key: "photo",